George Wythe

-George Wythe (/wɪθ/; 1726 – June 8, 1806) was an American academic, scholar and judge who was one of the Founding Fathers of the United States.
+George Wythe (/wɪθ/; 1726 – June 8, 1806) was an American academic, scholar, and judge who was one of the Founding Fathers of the United States.
 The first of the seven signatories of the United States Declaration of Independence from Virginia, Wythe served as one of Virginia's representatives to the Continental Congress and the Philadelphia Convention and served on a committee that established the convention's rules and procedures.
 He left the convention before signing the United States Constitution to tend to his dying wife.
 He was elected to the Virginia Ratifying Convention and helped ensure that his home state ratified the Constitution.
 Wythe taught and was a mentor to Thomas Jefferson, John Marshall, Henry Clay and other men who became American leaders.

 Born into a wealthy Virginia planter family, Wythe established a legal career in Williamsburg, Virginia, after studying under his uncle.
 He became a member of the House of Burgesses in 1754 and helped oversee defense expenditures during the French and Indian War.
 He opposed the Stamp Act of 1765 and other British taxes imposed on the Thirteen Colonies.
 He was also a delegate to Virginia's 1776 constitutional convention and helped design the Seal of Virginia.
 Wythe served as a judge for much of his life, first as a justice of the peace and then on the Virginia Court of Chancery.
 He was also a prominent law professor at the College of William & Mary and took on several notable apprentices.
-He remained particularly close to Jefferson and left Jefferson his substantial book collection in his will.
-Wythe became increasingly troubled by slavery and emancipated all of his slaves at the end of the American Revolution.
-Wythe died in 1806, apparently from poisoning, and his grand-nephew George Sweeny was tried and acquitted for Wythe's murder.
+He remained remarkably close to Jefferson and left Jefferson his substantial book collection in his will.
+Wythe became increasingly troubled by slavery and emancipated all of the people he had enslaved at the end of the American Revolution.
+Wythe died in 1806, evidently from poisoning.
+His grand-nephew, George Sweeny, was tried and acquitted for his murder.